mrsuprovat/FM-RDA5807M-radio/README.md

 Credits

-This project is inspired by and utilizes the RDA5807M library from Mathertel's Radio GitHub Repository.
+This project is inspired by and utilizes the RDA5807M library from Mathertel's Radio GitHub Repository https://github.com/mathertel/Radio.
 Special thanks to Mathertel for providing an excellent radio library for Arduino projects.

 Author